The EB-4 preference is usually reserved for individuals who perform a broad range of “special” jobs, such as broadcasters and ministers.

 The EB-1 visa is usually reserved for individuals with extraordinary abilities or those who have made significant contributions to their profession.

 If you’re a foreign investor looking to start a business in the United States, you’ll need to apply for an investor’s visa.
 Thankfully, this is actually an easy process.

 Wait times for green cards vary depending on the type of green card or visa you are applying for, and which country you are applying from.

 Your Priority Date determines when an immigrant visa will be available to you so that you can apply for permanent residency.

-A wide variety of relationships, job opportunities, and other circumstances may help you obtain a green card and become a permanent resident in the United States.
+A wide variety of relationships, job opportunities, and other circumstances may help you become a permanent resident of the United States.